PMX Perspectives

 Q: How do you approach risk management and quality control on complex projects?

-A: My approach to risk management is rooted in proactive field presence and systematic quality control processes.
-Having served as both a safety officer and EEO officer, I understand that comprehensive risk management extends beyond just schedule and budget concerns.
+A: Being out in the field and having good quality control systems in place.
+Since I’ve worked as both a safety officer and EEO officer, I know that managing risks goes way beyond just staying on schedule and budget.

 Q: What role has mentorship and team development played throughout your career?